rtmigo/prefnotifiers_flutter/README.md

 }
 ```

-Since `SharedPref` inherits from the `ValueNotifier`, we can automatically
+Since `PrefNotifier` inherits from the `ValueNotifier`, we can automatically
 rebuild the widget when the new value of `pref` will be available:

 ``` dart